kissaten/kafka-streams-on-heroku/README.md

-# basic-gradle-template
+# kafka-streams-on-heroku

-Basic gradle template with subprojects
+Kafka Streams example on Heroku with a multi-project gradle build